 A Knock at Midnight is Brittany’s riveting, inspirational memoir, at once a coming-of-age story and a powerful evocation of what it takes to bring hope and justice to a system built to resist both at every turn.
-Brittany's book will be published by The Crown Publishing Group, a division of Penguin Random House, on September 8, 2020.
+Brittany's book was published by The Crown Publishing Group, a division of Penguin Random House, on September 8, 2020.

 Brittany K. Barnett was only a law student when she came across the case that would change her life forever—that of Sharanda Jones, single mother, business owner and, like Brittany, black daughter of the rural South.
 A victim of America’s ruthless and devastating war on drugs, Sharanda had been torn from the arms of her young daughter and was serving a life sentence without parole—all for a first-time drug offense.
 In Sharanda, Brittany saw haunting echoes of her own life, as the daughter of a formerly incarcerated mother.
 As she studied Sharanda’s case, a system slowly came into focus: one where racial injustice forms the core of our country’s addiction to incarceration.
 Moved by Sharanda’s plight, Brittany began to work towards her freedom.

 This had never been the plan.
 Bright and ambitious, Brittany was a successful accountant on her way to a high-powered future in corporate law.
 But Sharanda’s case opened the door to a harrowing journey through the criminal justice system.
 By day Brittany moved billion-dollar deals, and by night she worked pro bono to free clients in nearly hopeless legal battles.
 Ultimately, her path transformed her understanding of injustice in the courts, of genius languishing behind bars, and the very definition of freedom.